Checkpoint Docs

 Overview

-The AgentShield User Identification feature allows you to associate authenticated users on your website with their AI agent sessions.
+The Checkpoint User Identification feature allows you to associate authenticated users on your website with their AI agent sessions.
 This is particularly valuable for tracking when users interact with your site through ChatGPT's agent mode, Perplexity, or other AI assistants while logged into their accounts on your website.

 Why User Identification?